Mittal-Sudhanshu/Mittal-Sudhanshu/README.md

 - 👋 Hi, I’m @Thebrowngeek-Sudhanshu
-- 👀 I’m interested in ...
-Android and Web Development
+- 👀 I’m interested in Android and Web Development
 - 🌱 I'm currently learning Android Development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Android Apps
 - 📫 How to reach me ...Dm me on Instagram @sudhanshu._mittal

 <!---